- Home

 6. Tomato galette

-Sweet and juicy, tomatoes are just as good eaten raw as they are cooked, and while there are all kinds of Mediterranean tomato salads, there are also many simple recipes that showcase how truly tasty tomatoes are: like the tomato galette.
+If any ingredient is synonymous with Mediterranean cooking – and warm, sunny days – it’s tomatoes.
+Sweet and juicy, tomatoes are just as good eaten raw as they are cooked, and there are many simple recipes that showcase how truly tasty tomatoes are – like the tomato galette.

 Galettes are free-form pies that are made from a single sheet of dough (like a tart, but with the edges curved over).
-They’re easier to prepare than tarts, as you don’t have to worry about fitting them to a pan – and if they’re not symmetrical, it just adds to the rustic appeal!
+They’re easier to prepare than tarts, as you don’t have to worry about fitting them into a pan – and if they’re not symmetrical, it just adds to the rustic appeal!

 If you like, you can spread a layer of goat’s cheese onto the pastry, and add some garlic, chives, thyme, and lemon zest to the mix to add even more flavour.
 The creamy, zingy flavours perfectly balance out the sweetness of the tomato to create an incredibly moreish dish!